partach/ha_revpi/README.md

 [![License](https://img.shields.io/github/license/partach/ha_revpi?color=ffca28&style=flat-square)](https://github.com/partach/ha_revpi/blob/main/LICENSE)
 [![HACS validated](https://img.shields.io/badge/HACS-validated-41BDF5?style=flat-square)](https://github.com/hacs/integration)
 # RevPI for Home Assistant: ha_revpi
-RevPI CPU and RevPI module support for Home Assistant
+RevPI CPU and RevPI module support for Home Assistant<BR>

+The below tutorial is focussed on the main steps and skips details on standard RevPI knowledge or linux knowledge for that matter.<BR>
+It is beyond the goal of this tutorial to explain those.
+For RevPI basics look at https://revolutionpi.com/ for more help

 <p align="center">